Spanish

 Stress

-Stress in Spanish is word-based, or phonemic.
-In other words, each word has a specific syllable that is stressed.
-The rules for stress are very predicable in Spanish and are built in to the writing system.
-See the following rules as a guide.
+Stress in Spanish is “word-based”.
+This means that each word has a specific syllable that is stressed.
+The rules for stress are very predicable in Spanish.
+In fact, they built into the writing system.
+See the following rules to guide you.

 • Rule 1 – words ending in a vowel, {n}, or {s} will be stressed on the second-to-last syllable.
 This rule accounts for about 80% of all Spanish words.